andraugust/andraugust.github.io/thermo.md

 $$

-For $$N$$ on the order of a mole, this quantity is _very_ sharply peaked around an equal split of energy between the two systems $$U_1 = U_2 = U/2$$.
+This multiplicity function turns out to be shaped like a Gaussian, and for $$N$$ on the order of a mole, it's _very_ sharply peaked around $$U_1 = U_2 = U/2$$.
 In fact, it's so sharply peaked that the probability of finding the system in any other macrostate is basically zero.

 For example, if we fit a Gaussian function at the peak of the joint multiplicity function (which is actually a good fit) we find its standard deviation to be $$\sigma=U/\sqrt{N}$$.
 This is the number of distinct macrostates the system is expected to occupy.
 Relative to the energy scale though it's just $$1/\sqrt{N}$$.
 So for one mole, it's $$10^{-11}$$.
 In otherwords, for one mole of particles in a two-Einstein solid system, only $$10^{-9}$$ percent of the possible macrostates actually get occupied.
 This is the equilibrium macrostate.